emqx/emqx-docs/en_US/rule/offline_msg_to_cassandra.md

 FROM description

-​	**t/#**: The publisher publishes a message to trigger the action of saving of offline messages to Cassandra
+​	**t/#**: The publisher publishes a message to trigger the action of saving offline messages to Cassandra.

-​	**$events/session_subscribed**: The subscriber subscribes to topics to trigger  the action of getting offline messages
+​	**$events/session_subscribed**: The subscriber subscribes to topics to trigger the action of getting offline messages.

 ​	**$events/message_acked**: The subscriber replies to the message ACK to trigger the action of deleting the offline message that has been received